Baby (musical): Act II

 Lizzie is seated on a park bench and many women approach her, touch her stomach and ask her about her pregnancy, which she finds uncomfortably personal and strange.
 She sings about how it seems to happen to her wherever she goes ("The Ladies Singin' Their Song").
 After Lizzie leaves the park bench, Arlene enters and sits there, singing about how she feels her life is just an endless cycle of patterns and that life is slipping away from her while she goes nowhere ("Patterns").

 Meanwhile, Pam and Nick continue the methods the doctor recommended to them, one of which includes Pam's feet being raised in the air for an hour at a time.
 Nick reads to her to help pass the time.
 They sing of the sexual ritual they must follow, and they both reveal that they never knew love could be this much work.
 Time passes, and they are still following the same ritual.
 Pam is uncomfortable and sick of repeating the ritual.
 Nick seems irritable and has lost his sense of humor, especially when Pam says she needs to break the ritual and get up from her position.
 She sings about how she misses the love in her relationship and she feels that everything has become too routine and that everything revolves around trying to have a baby with Nick.
 She misses the romance they once had.
-Nick then reveals he feels the same way, and says that they're not going to do the ritual anymore since it's not making either of them happy.
+Nick then reveals he feels the same way, and says that they're not going to do the ritual anymore since it is not making either of them happy.
 At dinner, Arlene and Alan discuss how Arlene feels that they aren't a couple, but parents.
 She feels they're only together for the kids and goes up to bed.
 Alan sings about how much easier it is to take care of and love kids than it is to care for and love a wife.